Skip to main content

 Search Functionality

-• ID Components: Bureau/court (154 possible locations, e.g., “MĂŒnchen”), registry type (e.g., “HRB” for commercial, “HRA” for partnership), and registration number (digits only).
-Supports fuzzy matching for variations like “Munchen” for “MĂŒnchen” in bureaus or approximate spellings in registry types.
+• ID Components: Bureau/court (154 possible locations, e.g., “München”), register type (e.g., “HRB” for commercial, “HRA” for partnership), and registration number (digits only).
+Supports fuzzy matching for variations like “Munchen” for “München” in bureaus or approximate spellings in register types.

-• Full ID Match: If all three components are detected and yield an exact match, we return a single precise result (no name search needed for speed and accuracy).
+• Full ID Match: If all three components are detected and yield an exact match, we return a single precise result from the cache (no name search needed for speed and accuracy).

-• Name Search Fallback: If no valid ID parts or full ID fails, we perform a comprehensive name search across the registry.
+• Name Search Fallback: If no valid ID parts or full ID fails, we perform a comprehensive name search across all sources.

 Examples:

-• "HRB 12345" → Partial ID → HRB matches prioritized; name results appended if needed.
+• "HRB 12345" → Partial ID → Results from live search sources (prioritized first, then name results appended).

-• "Siemens AG" → No ID → Full name search returns top matches.
+• "Siemens AG" → No ID → Full name search across all sources returns top matches.

 This ensures precise results for known IDs while maintaining broad discoverability.
 All searches validate against official mappings for accuracy.